Why Henry Kissinger's Nobel Peace Prize Was So Controversial

 Kissinger's controversial decision during negotiations

-Perhaps the biggest sticking point of the Nobel Peace Prize controversy was that in the midst of the negotiations to broker a ceasefire, Kissinger authorized a bombing raid on Hanoi (via Medium).
-This was one of the reasons The New York Times would mockingly refer to the award as the Nobel War Prize.
-At the time, Kissinger's co-recipient was also critical of the decision, saying that "peace has not yet been established," and that accepting the Nobel Peace Prize would have meant giving into "bourgeois sentimentalities."
+The German-born Henry Kissinger was a key figure in the Nixon administration, which itself is remembered for having weathered its fair share of controversies – some successfully, others not so much.
+Perhaps the biggest sticking point of the Nobel Peace Prize controversy was that amid the negotiations to broker a ceasefire, Kissinger authorized a bombing raid on Hanoi, per CNBC.
+This was one of the reasons an op-ed in The New York Times would mockingly refer to the award as the Nobel War Prize.

 As Secretary of State, Kissinger would authorize bombing raids in Cambodia meant to target the Khmer Rouge and the North Vietnamese.
 Meanwhile, Le Duc Tho was still working in government when North Vietnamese forces took Saigon, unifying the country and bringing an end to the war in 1975.